DIY License Plate Pencil Cup

 If you don’t have a license plate to upcycle, you can usually find one at a local antique shop or other oddity shops in your area for just a couple of bucks.
 You can use this DIY upcycled license plate project to hold anything you need!
 Use it in your garage, office or even give it as a gift — consider the football team NFL license plates below for a nice gift idea!

-You can use an old license plate you have or find, or try out one of these NFL license plates and make it extra special, these ones are perfect for gifting!
+You can use an old license plate you have or find.
+If you don’t have one, ask around, look check ebay or try out one of these NFL license plates and make it extra special, these ones are perfect for gifting!

 How To Build A DIY License Plate Pencil Holder